 E. Product-Specific Policies

-The customer must use a trade partner company who employs an employee or subcontractor who holds a BPI Analyst, Envelope, Residential Whole House Air Leakage Control, Quality Control Inspector, or Advanced Energy Auditor certification.
+The customer must use a trade partner company who employs an employee or subcontractor who holds a BPI Analyst, Envelope, Residential Building Envelope Whole House Air Leakage Control Installer, Air Leakage Control Installer, Quality Control Inspector, or Advanced Energy Auditor certification.
 This person’s certification can only be used by one trade partner company to qualify them for participation.
 All participating contractors in good standing will be listed on the Company’s trade partner website.
 These contractors have agreed to the terms of the Company’s trade partner agreement and meet the requirements related to quality installation practices per BPI.

 Air sealing and weather-stripping are required for each installation, unless the home meets the 0.50 NACH (Natural Air Changes per Hour) threshold, using the Company’s modified NACH formula.
 A pre-improvement blower door test, measured in CFM 50, is required for all projects that have not had a recent Home Energy Audit that included a blower door test.
 If the home’s results show the home is already “tight enough” (.50 NACH value) then no further air sealing work is required will not be rebated; in that instance, a post-improvement blower door test is unnecessary.
 The customer may then qualify for attic and/or external wall insulation improvements.
 If the pre-improvement NACH reveals the house is not already “tight enough,” meeting the air sealing improvement criteria is a pre-qualification for the attic and/or wall insulation measure rebates.